Coax unbalanced by definition?

 How mismatch fits in without breaking causality

-Mismatch does not inherently create common-mode.
-But mismatch often makes common-mode problems easier to trigger and easier to notice:
+But mismatch often makes outside-shield current easier to trigger and easier to notice:

-- Asymmetries couple more strongly when fields are larger near parts of the system
+- Asymmetries couple more strongly when fields are larger near parts of the system.

-- The outside-of-shield path gets more opportunity to be “recruited” as part of the antenna system
+- The outside-of-shield path gets more opportunity to be recruited as part of the antenna system.

 Why the shield can be a return without “RF ground”